meilisearch/documentation/index.md

 ## Alternatives

 Why should you use MeiliSearch instead of any other existing solution?
 If it is clear to us, it may not be for you.
-We try to answer this question in this article on [comparison to alternatives](/resources/comparison_to_alternatives.md).
+We try to answer this question in this [comparison to alternatives](/resources/comparison_to_alternatives.md).

 ## Features

-- **Instant Search** (answers < 50ms): Priority on fast answers for smooth search experience.
+- **Instant Search** (answers < 50 milliseconds): Priority is given to fast answers for smooth search experience.
 - **Search as you type** (_prefix search_): Results are updated on each keystroke.
 To make this possible, we use a [prefix-search](/guides/advanced_guides/prefix.md#prefix-search).
-- [Typo tolerance](/guides/advanced_guides/typotolerance.md#typo-tolerance): Understands typo and spelling mistakes.
+- [Typo tolerance](/guides/advanced_guides/typotolerance.md#typo-tolerance): Understands typo and miss-spelling.
-- [Tokenization](https://en.wikipedia.org/wiki/Lexical_analysis#Tokenization) in English, kanji and latin based languages.
+- [Tokenization](https://en.wikipedia.org/wiki/Lexical_analysis#Tokenization) in English, Kanji and Latin based languages.
 - **Return the whole document**: The entire document is returned upon search.
 - **Highly customizable search and indexation**:
   - [Custom ranking](/guides/main_concepts/relevancy.md): Customize the relevancy of the search engine and the ranking of the search results.